-The Art 5213 thermostatic mixing valves have been specifically designed and manufactured to meet the requirements of BS 7942: 2000 and NHS/DoH HTM 04-01 Supplement D 08.
-The valves have been independently tested and approved by the TMV3 scheme.
+The Altecnic Art 5213 thermostatic mixing valves have been specifically designed and manufactured to meet the requirements of BS 7942: 2000 and NHS D08.
+The valve has been independently tested and approved as a TYPE 3 valve under the TMV3 scheme.